OpenST/ost-wallet-sdk-ios/documentation/OstCustomLoader.md

 # OstWalletUI Custom Loader

-Developer can add application loader instead of OstWalletSdk default loader while using OstWalletUI.
+A developer can add an application loader instead of the OstWalletSdk default loader while using OstWalletUI.

 ## Setup